Billionaire Profile

 2016

-Formed Sazka Group (later Allwyn)
+Formed Sazka Group (later renamed Allwyn) to become the largest lottery owner in Europe.

 Philanthropy & Social Impact

-Karel Komárek Family Foundation
+Karel Komarek Family Foundation

-Arts
+Arts and Culture

 Dvořák Prague International Music Festival

-Community Development
+Environmental and Community Development

 Business Philosophy & Leadership